 Derryadd East Bog lies in the Shannon catchment (Catchment ID: 26C), as defined by the EPA under the Water Framework Directive (WFD).
-The majority of the bog is located in the Shannon [Upper]SC_080 sub catchment with a small part of the site along the north-eastern boundary falling into the Shannon [Upper]SC_060 sub catchment.
+The majority of the bog is located in the Shannon [Upper]\SC\080 sub catchment with a small part of the site along the north-eastern boundary falling into the Shannon [Upper]\SC\060 sub catchment.

 The Templeton Glebe (EPA Code: 26T28) stream flows in a north-westerly direction outside the eastern bog boundary.
-This watercourse flows into the Ballynakill_26 watercourse which flows in a northerly direction.
+This watercourse flows into the Ballynakill\26 watercourse which flows in a northerly direction.
 There are no mapped EPA watercourses within the boundary of Derryadd East Bog.

 Derryadd East Bog is one of a cluster of bogs that has developed along the floodplains of the River Shannon.
-Derryadd East Bog has a pumped drainage regime (1 no. is present).
+It is one of a group with the Mount Dillon bog group that frequently floods during winter periods.
+In each of these bogs, a significant portion of the industrial peat production area lies below the winter flood level of the Shannon and therefore Derryadd East Bog has a pumped drainage regime.